mynaparrot/plugNmeet-docs/blog/2026-01-03-how-to-add-ai-features.md

 By the end of this guide, your **meeting assistant AI** will be able to:
 1. Provide live, real-time captions of the conversation.
 2. Translate those captions into any user's preferred language with a single click.
-3. Automatically generate a full **meeting summary AI** with key decisions and action items after the session ends.
+3. Generate a full **meeting summary AI** with key decisions and action items after the session ends.

 ## Prerequisites